 - The Chamber is governed by a 15-member board of directors.
 Five directors are elected each year to serve three-year terms.

 - Elections for officers of the Chamber are held at the annual meeting each September.

-- The Chamber communicates primarily with its members through the monthly newsletter containing events, community functions, news of the business community and articles of interest.
-In addition, web site listings and e-mail links are available.
+- The Chamber communicates primarily with its members through our newsletter containing events, community functions, news of the business community and articles of interest.
+In addition, website listings and e-mail links are available.

 - Members are invited to attend meetings and participate on several standing committees, such as marketing, special events, government affairs, membership and human resources.

-- The Chamber has an information booth located in Colburn Park that is open in the spring through fall and is run by the Grafton County Senior Citizen Council.
+- The Chamber has an information booth located in Colburn Park that is open in the spring through fall.
+It is run by the Grafton County Senior Citizen Council.

-All businesses in Lebanon, or those nearby who serve Lebanon area residents, are welcome to join.
+All businesses in Lebanon, Canaan and Enfield, or those nearby who serve Lebanon area residents, are welcome to join.

 Rob Taylor, Executive Director

 SECOND VICE CHAIR